Ironbill25/text-site/index.md

 # Welcome!

 This is my small corner of the internet.
-And thankfully, I control it.
+And thankfully, <span class="highlight-easter-egg">I control it</span>.
 Unlike a lot of other things...

 ---